Side dish: Common types

 Side dishes such as salad, potatoes and bread are commonly used with main courses throughout many countries of the western world.
 Rice and couscous have grown to be quite popular throughout Europe, especially at formal occasions (with couscous appearing more commonly at dinner parties with Middle Eastern dishes).

 When used as an adjective qualifying the name of a dish, the term 'side' usually refers to a smaller portion served as a side dish, rather than a larger, main dish-sized serving.
 For example, a "side salad" is usually served in a small bowl or salad plate.

 Some restaurants offer a limited selection of side dishes which are included with the price of the main course as a combination meal.
 In contrast, sometimes side dishes are ordered separately from an a la carte menu.
-The term may or may not imply that the dish can only be ordered with other food.

 French fries are a common side dish served at fast-food restaurants and other American cuisine restaurants.
 In response to criticism about the high fat and calorie content of French fries, some fast-food chains offer other side dishes, such as salads, as substitutes for the standard French fries with their combination meals.